unknown918/Manhole-Classification/README.md

   training
   with TensorFlow, you can directly execute the command line above.
-- **Datasets Expansion:** We expanded the datasets using six different augmentation techniques, including rotation, gaussian blur, noise addition and brightness adjustment.
+- **Datasets Expansion:** We expanded the datasets using six different augmentation techniques, including rotation, gaussian blur, noise addition, and brightness adjustment.
 You can use the **datasets_expansion.py** script to expand your datasets.

 ### Model Architecture

-- The ensemble model ensembles features from MobileNetV2, ResNet50 and YOLOv8 architectures.
+- The ensemble model ensembles features from MobileNetV2, ResNet50, and YOLOv8 architectures.
 - MobileNetV2 is used for its lightweight design and ResNet50 for its deeper architecture, providing a balance between speed and accuracy.
 - YOLOv8 is used for its object detection capabilities, which are combined with the classification features of